Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. PD

-**Hit:** 1d8 + Charisma random energy damage, and if the natural attack roll was even, you gain a chaotic benefit as if you had gathered power.
+**Hit:** `dice: 1d8` + Charisma random energy damage, and if the natural attack roll was even, you gain a chaotic benefit as if you had gathered power.

 **Miss:** Damage equal to your level.